aigents/aigents-java/doc/aigents_server.md

 1. Study PHP files involved in tests for different use cases.
 1. Feel free to changhe or customize Aigents PHP code as distributed under [MIT License](https://github.com/aigents/aigents-java/blob/master/LICENSE).

-## Aigents Social Network Integration with Web API
+## Aigents® Social Network Integration with Web API

 Aigents Server can be used to collect and analyse information in social networks, as it is described in articles [How to get your personal analytics for Steemit social network with help of Aigents bot](https://steemit.com/ai/@akolonin/how-to-get-your-personal-analytics-for-steemit-social-network-with-help-of-aigents-bot), [Using Aigents bot service to get social network analytics for Facebook, Google+ and VKontakte](https://steemit.com/ai/@akolonin/using-aigents-bot-service-to-get-social-network-analytics-for-facebook-google-and-vkontakte), [Personal social graph analysis for Steemit and Golos](https://steemit.com/psychology/@aigents/personal-social-graph-analysis-for-steemit-and-golos) and [Social Graph as Mirror in the Net](https://steemit.com/psychology/@aigents/social-graph-as-mirror-in-the-net).